ahliddin/programmer9/_posts/2020-12-27-booknotes-a-mind-for-numbers.md

 Commit yourself to certain routines and tasks every day.

 ***
-Watch for procrastination cues and find surrounding with fewer of them.
+Watch for procrastination cues and find surroundings with fewer of them.

 ***
 Spaced repetitions is a very effective way of remembering.
-Best way to remember names is simply by trying to retrive them from memory at increasing time intervals.
+Best way to remember names is simply by trying to retrieve them from memory at increasing time intervals.

-***
-Metaphors can help learn difficult ideas more easy.

 ***
 Learning to process ideas visually in math and science is a powerful way to become a master of material.